mikezano/zano-press/did-you-know/dont-div-everything.md

 ## Why do it?

 The end result may remain the same but with a semantic approach you are providing web crawlers, screen readers, document processors, etc with an easier way of analyzing your content.
-You as a developer will have a better idea of what each part of the pages is intended for making it easier to contribute.
+You as a developer will have a better idea of what each part of the page is intended for making it easier to contribute.

 ~ zan0